Skip to main content

 Electric room heaters

-Electric heaters are very efficient because they turn all the electricity they use into heat.
+Electric room heaters are considered to be 100% efficient because all the electricity used is converted into heat.
 But this doesn’t mean they are cheap to run.

 To calculate the running cost, you need to look at the power rating of the heater, shown in kilowatts (kW).
 The higher the power rating the more heat will be produced, but also the cost will be proportionally higher.